13 May 2019

 Octinoxate/ Octylmethoxycinnamate: Possible cause for concern

-Octinoxate is another chemical or organic sunscreen filter that is also another widely used.
+Another chemical sunscreen filter that is widely used is Octinoxate.
 Octinoxate is also known as octylmethoxycinnamate (OMC).
-Octinoxate has also been in the limelight because it has been found to alter the hormone functioning in animal studies and this has been used as a clarion call for naysayers of the sunscreen camp to boycott the use of sunscreens.
+It has also been in the limelight because Octinoxate has been found to alter the hormone functioning in animal studies and this has been used as a clarion call for naysayers of the sunscreen camp to boycott the use of sunscreens.

 The data surrounding the hormone disruption abilities of octinoxate from human studies is still limited– to date, there are only 3 studies that involved octinoxate being performed on humans (in vivo)8,9,11.
 Most of the what we know about octinoxate and its reported effects on hormones comes from studies on animals and human cells in the lab (i.e. in vitro).
 This important to note because what is most applicable and relevant would be studies performed on humans.
 If that is lacking, we will then have to extrapolate from results based on studies in animals and human cells (in vitro studies) within reasonable parameters.